vikash28-cloud/Hospital-Management-System/Znotes.md

 ## Project Timeline

-$ Time stamps
+## Time stamps
+* 00:14:00 : installing Dependencies

-$ Learnings
+## Learnings
-1. cors are used to connect frontend with backend
+* cors are used to connect frontend with backend

 ## Dependencies